edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 Overwrite configuration in provider with local configuration.

-!!! caution "Use with cation"
+!!! caution "Use with caution"
-   This will clobber existing settings in provider, problematic if those settings were edited by hand intentionally.
+   This will clobber existing settings in provider, which is problematic if those settings were intentionally edited by hand.
 Typically only used during development.

 ## Developer Mode